Content

 Specification APIs

-Apache Tomcat 10 supports the Jakarta Servlet 5.0, Jakarta Server Pages 3.0, Jakarta Expression Language 4.0, JakartaWebSocket 2.0 and Jakarta Authentication 2.0 specifications.
+Apache Tomcat 10 supports the Jakarta Servlet 5.0, Jakarta Pages 3.0, Jakarta Expression Language 4.0, JakartaWebSocket 2.0 and Jakarta Authentication 2.0 specifications.

 There is a significant breaking change between Tomcat 9.0.x and Tomcat